JonathanCRH/Undiscovered_Worlds/README.md

 * Known issues

+The ability to resize the window is turned off, because it messes up the mouse tracking.
+(You can minimise it, of course.)

 Saving and loading worlds is slow, but it works.

 It occasionally crashes when exporting area maps.
 The cause is as yet unknown.
 Be sure to save worlds/settings before using this.